bitibi/OpenAI-WebSearch-MCP-Server/README.md

 ## API

 The server provides a web search tool that can be used through the MCP protocol.
 The tool is named `web_search` and accepts a query string as input.
+Under the hood, it uses OpenAI's Responses API with the `web_search_preview` feature to perform real-time web searches, providing up-to-date information from across the internet.

 ## Development